 - Oversees broadcast schedule(s)

 We will follow up with your nominee(s) with a welcome letter and link to sign up for membership.
-The ECM’s virtual space will be on NETA’s Public Media Learns platform.
-There is a nominal annual membership fee of $100 to support the infrastructure for the group and potentially provide honorariums for guest speakers.
+ECM’s virtual space is on NETA’s Public Media Learns platform.
+A nominal annual membership fee of $100 supports the infrastructure for the group and potentially provides honorariums for guest speakers.

 - Nancy Finken, NET